Karate Classes In Lee

 Our Karate classes in Lee target all types of people, usually one of these three: Those who want to study a new martial art style or hobby which keeps them fit Those who are serious about learning Karate & Those who wish to develop the ability to protect themselves and increase their self-confidence in day to day life We can assist men, women and children of all age groups irrespective of their experience or natural ability.

 Karate practice (Lee ) – Our Karate Classes in Lee

 Karate practice is usually divided into three key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring you a complete Karate tuition experience in Lee .
+We bring these three activities together to bring a complete Karate tuition experience in Lee .